 I strongly recommend the Cybersonic 3 sonic toothbrush.
 I think it has the best performance of any brush I've tested, and you can get it at a great price (50% off!) if you use the discount code on Best Sonic Toothbrush.

-An extra cleaning method when you have gum disease is to use a HydroFloss oral irrigator with a capful of "TheraBreath Oral Rinse" added to the water in the water tank.
+An extra cleaning method when you have gum disease is to use an Oral irrigator with a capful of "TheraBreath Oral Rinse" added to the water in the water tank.
 If you use the fine "Pocket Pal" tips, you can clean effectively under the gum edges where the plaque can escape from toothbrushing.

 The Perio Rinse will release oxygen under the gum, killing the plaque bacteria.
 I HIGHLY recommend the Oral Rinse from TheraBreath.

 The BEST way to deal with gum disease is by using the Cybersonic 3 toothbrush with the Perio Therapy Kit!